gowtham-thakku/barcode-trimmer/README.md

 # barcode-trimmer
 barcode-trimmer filters sequencing reads that contain barcodes or adapters using Smith–Waterman alignment.
 It helps clean raw data before downstream analysis.
-It was specifically designed to remove mid-read barcodes from Oxford Nanopore reads to address a technical issue of barcode bleeding.
+It was specifically designed to remove mid-read barcodes from Oxford Nanopore data to address the technical issue of barcode bleeding.
+It is however generalizable for other types of inputs/filtering.

 ## 🚀 Usage Options